oleks/tutorial-workbench/a-unix-like-programming-environment/Tutorial.md

 The purpose of this tutorial is to introduce you to a philosophy of using the computer, perhaps different from what you already are acquainted with.

-This philosophy stands on the shoulders of some of the pioneers of modern computer operating systems and programming environments.
+This philosophy stands on the shoulders of many pioneers of modern operating systems and programming environments.

-The reason that this way of using a computer is often not in wide-spread adoption is sometimes due to:
+The reason that this way of using a computer is often not in wide-spread adoption is perhaps due to:

 1. a general public disinterest in computer programming,
 2. a fondness of the general public of [graphical user